 This long-term student loan is made available from the U.S. Department of Education.
 No interest is charged nor is repayment required while the borrower is enrolled at least halftime.
-The interest rate is published each year prior to July 1.
-Interest rates for all federal student loans can be found at studentaid.gov.
+For loans disbursed after July 1, 2018, the interest rate is a fixed 5.05%.
 For more information, visit www.redlands.edu/sfs/directloan.

 Eligibility.
-Full-time and half-time students are eligible to apply. \ Students are eligible for this loan if they demonstrate a financial need using standards established by the U.S. Secretary of Education.
+Full-time and half-time students are eligible to apply.
+Students are eligible for this loan if they demonstrate a financial need using standards established by the U.S. Secretary of Education.
 Eligibility is determined through needs analysis, documented via the FAFSA form.
 Eligibility is limited to U.S. citizens and qualified non-citizens.
 Also, the student must be officially admitted and registered in a degree-seeking program before the loan can be certified.